Last updated: July 2026 (revision 6)

 The following provisions apply specifically to the Medication Directory, Specialist Directory and Labs Directory features.

 4.8 Medication Directory – Practice responsibility.
 The Medication Directory is created, populated and maintained entirely by the Practice.
-Baselayer.med does not provide, recommend, verify, validate or endorse any medications, dosages, frequencies, durations or related information entered into the Medication Directory.
+Where the Practice uses NAPPI / MedPrax lookups to populate or enrich directory entries, those lookups are reference aids only.
+Baselayer.med does not provide, recommend, verify, validate or endorse any medications, dosages, frequencies, durations, schedules, scheme-exclusion flags or related information entered into the Medication Directory.
 The Practice and prescribing Practitioner are solely responsible for ensuring all medication information is accurate, current, appropriate and compliant with applicable laws and professional standards.

 4.9 Specialist Directory – Practice responsibility.
 The Specialist Directory is created, populated and maintained entirely by the Practice.
 Baselayer.med does not provide, recommend, verify, validate or endorse any specialists, their credentials, qualifications, contact details or suitability for referrals.
 The Practice and referring Practitioner are solely responsible for verifying specialist credentials and ensuring referrals are appropriate.